 Lunch

-- A mixture of both traditional and innovative hot dishes with meat, vegetarian and vegan options, accompanied with fresh seasonal vegetables and carefully selected side dishes.
+A mixture of both traditional and innovative hot dishes with meat, vegetarian and vegan options, accompanied with fresh seasonal vegetables and carefully selected side dishes.

-- World Food Bar stations with ever-evolving concepts from vegan curry shacks to jacket potato bars and our bespoke dishes from the weekly 'chef’s pass'
+World Food Bar stations with ever-evolving concepts from vegan curry shacks to jacket potato bars and our bespoke dishes from the weekly 'chef’s pass'.

-- Extensive salad bar with a range of both superfood composite and more flexible build your own items, finished with our delicious homemade dressings
+Extensive salad bar with a range of both superfood composite and more flexible build your own items, finished with our delicious homemade dressings

-- Freshly baked bread and daily changing soup counter
+Freshly baked bread and daily changing soup counter

-- A vast array of both hot and cold desserts including seasonal crumbles, sponges and trifles
+A vast array of both hot and cold desserts including seasonal crumbles, sponges and trifles

-- Fresh fruit
+Fresh fruit

 Supper

-This is a more relaxed and informal style of service, supper allows the students time to unwind and enjoy the food at their own pace.
+This is a more relaxed and informal style of service, supper allows the students time to unwind and enjoy food at their own pace.
 The food selection is similar to that of lunchtime but with occasional twists such as international themed dinners and some indulgent treat nights.

 Sundays